Copyright © 2002 jsd

 Saying that energy cannot be a “thing” is beyond pedantry – it’s just plain wrong.

 Chief among the properties that we ascribe to energy per se is the local conservation law.
 That is: Energy cannot be created or destroyed.
 Any decrease in the amount of energy in a given region must be balanced by a simultaneous increase in the amount of energy in an adjacent region.
-(For details on this, see reference 1.)
+(For details on this, see section 3.3 and reference 1.)

 Saying that energy isn’t “real” is like saying that waves don’t really exist, or like saying that rope doesn’t really exist.